AnupamMisra/Data-science-projects/Flight_price/README.md

 Absolute error for XGB Regressor: Rs.
 322.58 ± 14.56

-Some of the important features as per Random Forest in reducing order of importance is as below:
+Some of the important features as per Decision tree in reducing order of importance is as below:
 1. Day of year
 2. Duration of flight (hours)
 3. Duration of flight (mins)